SchmalzHaus/LearnToSolder2018/README.md

 ### Steps:

-1. Insert the two switches into the board.
-Make sure all parts go into the board from the top side (with the thick white lines) to the back side (with all of the text).
-The switches snap down into the board - you sometimes have to press them in hard to get them to snap.
-Solder the four pins of each switch.

-2. Insert the two LEDs.
-Long wires go into square holes.
+1. Solder the eight LEDs.
+Follow the color guide on the circuit board.
+Long lead (wire) goes into square hole.
 You sometimes have to wiggle the LEDs a bit to get them to press all the way flat down on the top side of the board due to a thick spot on the LED leads.
 Bend the leads apart on the back side to keep the LEDs in place as you solder the LED wires on the back side of the board.
+Clip the excess leads on the back of the board once soldered.

+2. Insert the two switches into the board.
+Make sure all parts go into the board from the top side (with the thick white lines) to the back side.
+The switches snap down into the board - you sometimes have to press them in hard to get them to snap.
+But be careful - sometimes the pins come somewhat bent and pressing them down hard will bend them further if all four are not in the holes as you press down.
+Solder the four pins of each switch on the back side of the board.
+Snap the two switch caps down on the switches.

 3. Insert the battery holder to the front of the board, being careful to align the outline of the battery hold to the white outline on the top of the board (there is a square tab on the battery holder than needs to match up to the square tab part of the outline).
 While holding the battery holder into the board, flip it over and solder both pins.

+4. Insert the two eyebrow resistors.
+They are not part of the circut but are just for looks.
+Bend each lead of the reisstor so that the leads go through the board and the resistor sits flush on the board.
+Solder the leads on the back side of the board and clip excess lead length.

-4. Insert the battery into the holder, flat shiny side up.
+4. Insert the battery into the holder, flat shiny + side up.
 Press the buttons to see your LEDs light.
-If you hold down a button, it's LED will begin to cycle through different colors and begin to blink.
+If you hold down a button, the octopus will display a pattern.

-You can follow the path of the electricity by looking at the thick white line on the top side of the board, or the thinner copper wires on the back side of the board.
-(They mirror each other.)

 ## Other Soldering Kits